crazedsanity/cs-webapplibs/import/cs-webdbupgrade/trunk/0.1/README.txt

 commit, meaning the code will think its in a transaction after that point, but it actually isn't (which is possibly worse than not having transactional capabilities at all).

+The first time this system is implemented, you need to be aware that it will look for an "INITIAL_VERSION" value in your upgrade.xml file.
+This version determines where it should start, so intermediary upgrade scripts will run.
+It is important to realize, however, that this setting can cause grief in and of
+itself: if you give the wrong version, scripts might run that shouldn't.
+This is especially important for long-running projects that are expected to be able to be installed at any version: subsequent releases should update this initial version (or remove it) as necessary.

 MySQL TRANSACTION INFO::: http://dev.mysql.com/doc/refman/5.0/en/implicit-commit.html